 360 Douglas Avenue // +1 616-396-2253

-For some authentic Dutch dining, visit deBoer Bakkerij Restaurant, a family-run bakery for four generations, that also added breakfast and lunch service in 2008.
+For some authentic Dutch cuisine, visit deBoer Bakkerij Restaurant, a family-run bakery for four generations that also added breakfast and lunch service in 2008.
 This is one of the best local restaurants; a homey eatery with high ceilings and big windows make for a light and airy unique atmosphere.
 Perfect for family gatherings!

-For breakfast, the Opa’s corned beef hash is my favorite.
+For breakfast, the Opa’s corned beef hash is my personal favorite.
 The chef grills tender pieces of corned beef mixed with fresh chunks of potatoes.
 They top it with two eggs any way you want them.
 Serving it with your choice of house-made toast finishes the dish.
 Also, they have homemade pies, which I’m sure you will enjoy as much as I did!

 The beef croquettes, a staple in the Netherlands, come seasoned with a standard blend of Dutch spices, combined with a Dutch seasoned béchamel.
 After cooling, they’re rolled into a three-inch stick, breaded, and then deep-fried.
 Croquettes come with Dutch mustard for dipping.
 In this Holland restaurant, you’ll see why croquettes are so popular.

 Scratch-made soups prepared from fresh ingredients rotate seasonally.
 The Dutch pea soup is on the menu year-round.
-Pair it with the pigs in the blanket for a traditional Dutch lunch.
+Pair it with the pigs in a blanket for a traditional Dutch lunch.

-- Buy some house-made bread or pastries from their bakery to enjoy a bit of Holland at home.
+- Buy some house-made bread or apple pies from their bakery to enjoy a bit of Holland at home.

-- They only serve breakfast on Saturday and Sunday; lunch service is not available.
+- They only serve breakfast on Saturday and Sunday; lunch or dinner service is not available.

 12450 Felch Street // +1 616–294-1692